NewsPalm Beach CountyRegion C Palm Beach CountyPalm Beach

-WEST PALM BEACH, Fla. — As discussions on the war in Ukraine took place at Mar-a-Lago, just yards away, crowds lined the Southern Boulevard Bridge, calling for peace in Ukraine.
+PALM BEACH, Fla. — As discussions on the war in Ukraine took place at Mar-a-Lago on Sunday, just yards away, crowds lined the Southern Boulevard Bridge, calling for peace.

-Supporters lifted their voices, waving flags and holding signs Sunday at noon, as they gathered to greet President Volodymyr Zelensky ahead of his meeting with President Donald Trump.
+Supporters lifted their voices, waving flags and holding signs at noon as they gathered to greet President Volodymyr Zelenskyy ahead of his meeting with President Donald Trump.

 The rally, organized by the Ukrainian Association of Florida, brought people in solidarity to honor lives lost and to push for a future without war.

-“We need to give hope to people that this invasion is not going to happen again,” said Dmytro Bozhko, president of Ukranian Association of Florida.
+“We need to give hope to people that this invasion is not going to happen again,” said Dmytro Bozhko, president of the Ukrainian Association of Florida.
 “Because for Russia, is not the first time attacking Ukraine in this century.”

 Many at the rally said their families back home continue to face daily struggles.